SETFLOAT(atom, f)This macro sets the type of

 In the ``dsp''-method a classmethod for signal-processing

-is added to the DSP-tree by the function dsp_add
+is added to the DSP-tree by the function dsp_add.

-Apart from the dataspace x
+Apart from the dataspace x of the object,

 an array of signals is passed.